LouisGameDev/runelite-custom-emoji/README.md

 - Manually download from a known repository on github and install to your emojis folder

 Known repositories:
-- [Starter pack](https://github.com/TheLouisHong/custom-emoji-repository/) - Has a good baseline of commonly used static emoji.
+- `TheLouisHong/custom-emoji-repository` - Has a good baseline of commonly used static emoji. [[link](https://github.com/TheLouisHong/custom-emoji-repository/)]
-- [Mooncord Emoji](https://github.com/cman85/mooncord-emojis/) - Has a ton of (1000+) emoji both animated and static.
-Great option if you aren't picky about what emoji you want to see.
+- `cman85/mooncord-emojis`  - Has a ton of (1000+) emoji both animated and static.
+Great option if you aren't picky about what emoji you want to see. [[link](https://github.com/cman85/mooncord-emojis/)]

 ## Features